tsaqibfs/sdl-port/readme.txt

 so you should use the size returned by SDL_GetWindowSize() and by SDL_WINDOWEVENT_RESIZED event, and you should use fullscreen window mode.

+SDL2 does not support Back button.
+You will need to draw back or pause button inside your app code.

 Licensing issues when using gradle
 ==================================